 That's it!
-Now you know how many minutes it will take to get from one point to the other one if the whole network speed is at 4 km/h.
+Now you know how many minutes it will take to get from one point to the other one.

-6.3.5 Shortest path with speed limit
+6.3.5 Chortest path with speed limit

 The Network analysis toolbox has other interesting options.
 Looking at the following map: